heskipranata/AR-Currency/README.md

 # 💵 ARCurrency

 **ARCurrency** is an Augmented Reality (AR) application built using Unity and Vuforia Engine.
-It recognizes different world currencies and displays related 3D models and information in real time.
+It recognizes different world currencies and displays related 3D models and information.

 ![Screenshot](https://imgur.com/S5nyQSQ.jpeg)